-- 1. Completion of summer school, night school, on-line or correspondence courses. - 2.
-Special Education placement. - 3.
-A significant change in college/university planning. - Medical reasons. - Teacher initiated change due to improper placement. (requires approval the SLC director). - 6.
+- 2. Special Education placement.

+- 3. A significant change in college/university/postsecondary planning.

+- 4. Medical reasons.

+- 5. Teacher initiated change due to improper placement (requires approval of the SLC director). - 6.
 Senior needing a course for graduation not currently in schedule. - 7.
 Involvement in a cooperative or career program. - 8.
 Failure to complete a necessary prerequisite for a currently scheduled course. - 9.
 Any unusual or extenuating circumstance not anticipated during initial scheduling (requires approval of SLC director).

-Students should be aware that their schedule might be changed by their SLC Director or counselor during the summer or at the beginning of a semester for one of the following reasons:
+Students should be aware that their schedule might be changed by their school counselor during the summer or at the beginning of a semester for one of the following reasons:

-- 1) A change in the master schedule.
+1) A change in the master schedule.

-- 2) To balance class sizes.

-- 3) To meet credit requirements for normal progress toward graduation.
+- 2) To balance class sizes. - 3) To meet credit requirements for normal progress toward graduation.